saas-EcoHub/EcoHub/README.md

 ## TODO

-- rspec of register and login and the corresponding controller
-- rspec of session controller and application controller
-- rspec of comments and replies and the corresponding controller
 - cucumber of comments and replies
-- rspec of like and dislike on comments and replies and the corresponding controller
 - cucumber of like and dislike on comments and replies

 ## Team Members